Computer-Programming-B/BlinkingLED/README.md

 * The space between letters is 3 time units
 * The space between words is 7 time units.

-Here's a sample program that signals Morse Code for the letter "A".
+Here's a sample program that signals Morse Code for the letter "A" which is one dot followed by one dash.
 ```python
 # Add your Python code here.
 E.g.
 from microbit import *